 Tips for the Essential Camping List for Australia

-Australia is a fantastic country for camping but without good preparation, it can be a disastrous experience.
-It is essential to make good research beforehand about your camping destinations and be well organized.
-Many campsites, in remote areas only offer basic facilities, so a camping checklist before hitting the road is essential to make sure you have packed everything with you!
+Australia is a fantastic country for camping, but it can be a disastrous experience without good preparation.
+It is essential to do good research beforehand about your camping destinations and be well organized.
+Many campsites in remote areas only offer basic facilities, so a camping checklist before hitting the road is essential to ensure you have packed everything with you!

 On my recent trip to North Tropical Queensland, I went on a solo camping adventure and have learnt the camping basics.
-I travelled with a small campervan and while most things were provided with the vehicle rental I had my own personal camping checklist.
+I travelled with a small campervan, and while they provided most things in the vehicle rental, I had my own personal camping checklist.

 Why you need a camping checklist

-Either campervan, camping in a tent, or sleeping in a swag there are so many things to think about before hitting the road.
-Every camping checklist varies depending on the destination, the season, the weather conditions as well as the length of the trip.
+Whether campervan, camping in a tent or sleeping in a swag, there are many things to think about before hitting the road.
+Every camping checklist varies depending on the destination, the season, the weather conditions, and the length of the trip.
 I have put together this handy camping list to give you insight and help you shape your own camping adventure in Australia.

 Camping sleeping gear